| Contributors | Affiliation | Role |

 Sediment Sample Collection & DNA Isolation

-We collected sediment cores from July 2018 through June 2019 using a rod-driven piston corer with a 7cm diameter polycarbonate tube (Wright 1997).
-We determined coring locations (i.e., flat areas near the deepest basin) using publicly available bathymetric maps (https://www.dnr.state.mn.us/lakefind/index.html), avoiding steep-sided “holes” where sediment-focusing may be high.
-After sediment core retrieval, we stabilized core tops in the field using a gelling agent (e.g., Zorbitrol) and returned intact cores to the laboratory where we stored them vertically at 4°C for no more than seven days until processing.
-In cases where the upper sediments were extremely flocculent, we immediately sectioned the upper most sections (~0–30 cm) in the field to prevent mixing during transport.
+Sediment cores were collected from July 2018 through June 2019 using a rod-driven piston corer with a 7 cm diameter polycarbonate tube (Wright, 1997).
+Coring locations (i.e., flat areas near the deepest basin) were determined using publicly available bathymetric maps (https://www.dnr.state.mn.us/lakefind/index.html), while avoiding steep-sided “holes” where sediment focusing may be high.
+Following retrieval, core tops were stabilized in the field using a gelling agent (e.g., Zorbitrol), and intact cores were returned to the laboratory, where they were stored vertically at 4°C for no more than seven days prior to processing.
+In cases where the upper sediments were extremely flocculent, the uppermost sections (~0–30 cm) were immediately sectioned in the field to prevent mixing during transport.

-We vertically extruded the cores in the lab in 1 to 2 cm intervals, depending on lake productivity, and took subsamples from two intervals for DNA analysis.
-The subsamples collected were from the 0-2cm (hereafter referred to as shallow) and either the 3-4cm or 4-6cm interval (hereafter referred to as deep).
-Subsamples were frozen under nitrogen for up to three months before DNA was extracted (S3 Table in Sauer et al., 2022).
-We extracted DNA from 0.25g of wet sediment from each subsample using a PowerSoil DNA Isolation Kit (Qiagen, Inc.) following the manufacturer’s protocols.
-We performed negative controls by carrying out extractions on blanks, using only reagents without sample.
-We determined final bulk DNA concentrations using a Qubit™ dsDNA HS Assay kit (Molecular Probes, Eugene, OR, USA) and Qubit™Fluorometer (Invitrogen, Carlsbad, CA, USA).
-The detection limit for the Qubit™ dsDNA HS Assay Kit is 10 pg/μL.
-All samples that yielded detectable amounts of DNA were sent for sequencing (S3 Table in Sauer et al., 2022).
-Despite not detecting DNA in our negative controls, these were submitted for sequencing where they failed to pass quality control performed by the University of Minnesota Genomic Center (UMGC) and no sequencing information was obtained.
+DNA was extracted from 0.25 g of wet sediment from each subsample using a PowerSoil DNA Isolation Kit (Qiagen, Inc.) following the manufacturer’s protocols.
+Negative controls were performed by carrying out extractions on blanks containing only reagents and no sample.
+Final bulk DNA concentrations were determined using a Qubit™ dsDNA HS Assay Kit (Molecular Probes, Eugene, OR, USA) and a Qubit™ Fluorometer (Invitrogen, Carlsbad, CA, USA).
+The detection limit of the Qubit™ dsDNA HS Assay Kit is 10 pg μL⁻¹.
+All samples that yielded detectable amounts of DNA were submitted for sequencing (Table S3 in Sauer et al., 2022).
+Although DNA was not detected in negative controls, these samples were submitted for sequencing; they failed quality control performed by the University of Minnesota Genomics Center (UMGC), and no sequencing data were obtained.

 Temporal bounds within the dataset